Congrats! You’ve paid off your debt, have a nice healthy emergency fund, and even some extra cash to spare. So what’s next?

 So what’s the best way to invest $1,000?
 Before we even start talking about investing, the general consensus is that you should keep at least 3 months worth of expenses in cash for emergencies (also known as a “rainy day fund”).

-So if you don’t have that safety buffer built up yet, before you think about investing, we recommend opening a high interest savings account like the one at Discover Bank and setting up recurring transfers from your checking account into the high yield savings account until you do.
+So if you don’t have that safety buffer built up yet, before you think about investing, we recommend opening a high interest savings account and setting up recurring transfers from your checking account into the high yield savings account until you do.

 How To Invest 1000 Dollars